temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 This can happen if the provided timeouts are too short to allow requests to complete.

 [In the case of one user](https://community.temporal.io/t/how-to-best-handle-mysterious-context-deadline-exceeded-502-errors/2689/3), the Temporal Server was closing connections as they expired.

+- more about issue

+- more about solution
   When the connection age was delayed, the rate of 502s received plummeted.

 - more summary here